claaslendt/catse3/README.md

 Most of the underlying data is openly accessible as part of the papers Zenodo repository: https://doi.org/10.5281/zenodo.13477128.

 ## 💸 Funding
 CATSE³ is based upon the results of the research project 'Estimation of activity induced energy expenditure using thigh-worn accelerometry and machine learning approaches'.
-This project was funded by the Internal Research Funds of the German Sport  University Cologne, grant agreement number L-11-10011-267-121010.
+This project was funded by the Internal Research Funds of the German Sport University Cologne.
 Claas Lendt was further supported by a fellowship of the German Academic Exchange Service (DAAD).